CDCgov/tostadas/README.md

 You need the Nextflow package to actually run the pipeline and have two options for installing it:

-(5.1) Using Mamba and the Bioconda Channel:
+(5a) Using Mamba and the Bioconda Channel:
 ```bash
 mamba install -c bioconda nextflow
 ```
-(5.2) Externally to mamba environment following the instructions here: [Nextflow Install](https://www.nextflow.io/docs/latest/getstarted.html)
+(5b) Externally to mamba environment following the instructions here: [Nextflow Install](https://www.nextflow.io/docs/latest/getstarted.html)

-#### Scicomp Setup:
+#### CDC Setup:

-The following steps are for running the pipeline on Scicomp.
+The following steps are for running the pipeline on CDC environment.

 #### (1) Activate the miniconda module:
 ```bash